-There is no requirement in the CTM system for a CTM owner to have an intention to use the mark when applying for it.
-Nor does the mere absence of actual use automatically trigger a bad faith scenario.
+There is no requirement in the Trademark Law for a trademark owner to have an intention to use the mark when applying for it.
+However, if an applicant files a large quantity of trademarks beyond reasonable use necessity, the applications may be considered to be filed in bad faith under Article 4.1.